 In Figure 1, Line A is the maximum period of seed shelf life, whereas Line B shows the effect of poor seed storage conditions in the warehouse.
 When conditions deteriorate, the seed germination will deteriorate accordingly.
 In the majority of cases, the germination will stay stable for a length of time before starting to decline.

 Optimal Seed Storage Conditions

 Generally, the colder and drier the surrounding environment, the better.
-The conditions to aim for are 30% relative humidity, or as low as possible and with temperatures below 59°F (15°C).
+The conditions to aim for are 30% relative humidity - or as low as possible and temperatures below 59°F (15°C).
 The aim is a temperature that is as consistent as possible.
-It is more important to maintain consistency, rather than maintaining a low temperature level; a range from 59 to 63°F (15 to 17°C) is far better than a range from 46 to 86°F (8 to 30°C).
+It is more important to maintain consistency, rather than maintaining a low temperature level, i.e. a range from 59 to 63°F (15 to 17°C) is far better than a range from 46 to 86°F (8 to 30°C).
 Darkness is a third rule of optimal seed storage.
-Light stimulates and supports the germination process in the seeds; storage in darkness helps keep the pre-germination processes in the seed at a low level.
+Light stimulate and support the germination process in the seeds and storage in darkness helps keeping the pre-germination processes in the seed at a low level.